-According to the CEFR framework at the next level, the teachers are expected to implement digital technologies into the design of collaborative activities to support collaborative learning.
+According to CEFR framework in the next level the teachers are expected to implement digital technologies into the design of collaborative activities to support collaborative learning.
 Teachers can design and set up collaborative activities for students to exchange information or realize tasks; digital presentations, videos, ebooks, e-newspapers, wikis, moodle, teams, google meet, websites or blog posts.
-While students are working collaboratively in a digital environment teachers can monitor and guide them digitally, too.
-During collaborative work, students can receive and give peer feedback and also do self-assessments.
+While students are working collaboratively in digital environment teachers can monitor and guide them digitally, too.
+During collaborative work students can receive and give peer-feedback and also do self-assessment.